Chin Gee Hee

-Chin Gee Hee (June 22, 1844 – 1929), courtesy name Chàngtíng (暢庭), Cheun Gee Yee, was a Chinese merchant, labor contractor, and railway entrepreneur, who made his fortune in Seattle, Washington before returning to his native village in Guangdong province, where he continued his successes.
+Chin Gee Hee (June 22, 1844 – 1929), also rendered Cheun Gee Yee, courtesy name Chàngtíng (暢庭), was a Chinese merchant, labor contractor, and railway entrepreneur, who made his fortune in Seattle, Washington before returning to his native village in Guangdong province, where he continued his successes.

 Life

 Born the son of a maker of soy sauce crocks in a village in what is now the city of Taishan, Chin came to the attention of an old man because of his calm after some other boys smashed crocks that he was carrying to market.
 The man brought him along on his passage to America, where Chin worked in a placer mine before making his way to Port Gamble, Washington, where he worked in a lumber mill.

 While still in North Kitsap, he learned a reasonable amount of English, and made friends with several Suquamish, including the family of Chief Seattle.
 He also met and befriended Henry Yesler, owner of a mill in the young city of Seattle, who convinced him to move there.

 In 1873, he arrived in Seattle, a settlement that was about 20 years old at the time.
 After meeting Chin Chun Hock (陳程學 (Chén Chéngxué)), who was from the same village in Taishan, he became a junior partner in the Wa Chong company (華昌 (Huá Chāng), "Chinese Prosperity"), the city's leading Chinese enterprise of the time.
 The Wa Chong company imported or manufactured goods including sugar, tea, rice, cigars, opium (legal at the time), and fireworks.

 At the time, there were few Chinese women in America.
 While still in North Kitsap, Chin imported a wife from China.
 Their son Chin Lem (陳霖 (Chén Lín)), later known as Tew Dong (秋宗 (Qiūzōng)), born 1875 in Seattle, was the first known Chinese child born in Washington Territory (now Washington State).

 At the Wa Chong company, he acquired labor contracts from coal mines, railroads, farming, and the Puget Sound mosquito fleet.
 As one of the major labor suppliers for Northern Pacific Railway in the Puget Sound district, Chin also helped with payroll and discipline of the Chinese labor.
 He also placed Chinese house-boys and cooks.
 His partnership with Chin Ching-hock was somewhat uneasy: Chin Ching-hock was more interested in imports and exports than in the labor contracting that became Chin Gee Hee's specialty.